About High Field Surgery

 Primary Care Networks

 High Field Surgery works closely with other local surgeries as part of a Primary Care Network.
-We are part of the Holt Park Primary Care Network alongside Ireland Wood Surgery and Fieldhead Surgery.
-We also work together with a neighbouring network called Woodsley Primary Care Network.
+We are part of the Woodsley and Holt Park Primary Care Network.

 You can read more about Primary Care Networks and their purpose on the NHS England Primary Care Network page.